About the Campaign

-To grow our greenprint by 2025, the Connected Campaign will invest in outdoor spaces and experiences that make our watershed greener, healthier and more resilient.
-Join us in shaping the future.
+Now and into the future, the Connected Campaign will invest in outdoor spaces and experiences that make our watershed greener, healthier and more resilient.

 What is Conservation Halton’s “greenprint”?